We look at the top 10 body worries for men and ask male health experts what a man can do to solve them?

 What can you do?

-'Cut down on carbohydrates, processed foods and don't worry about eating fat from natural sources – such as meat, eggs and butter.
+'You need to rebalance your blood sugar levels,' says Nick Mitchell.'Cut down on carbohydrates, processed foods and don't worry about eating fat from natural sources – such as meat, eggs and butter.

 'I go along with the theory that beer bellies may also be related to gluten intolerance – and if that's the case, you should cut out gluten – which is found in wheat, and funnily enough, beer.'